copasi/model_replicator/UserManual.md

 # *sbmodelr*  User Manual
-**a tool to replicate one SBML/COPASI model into a set of replicas**

 ## Summary
 *sbmodelr* takes as input an SBML or COPASI file describing a model.
 It then creates a new model that replicates the original in several copies ('units') where each one may interact with other ones.
 The topology of the connections can be arbitrary (described in a DOT network file), a 2D rectangular matrix, or a 3D cuboid array.
 Several options are available to randomize parameter values, supress creation of compartments, etc.